nicodr97/parseEuropePMC-trimAl/README.md

                         Required.
 Database Name where the data will be stored.
 Not possible to update the database.
 It should have '.db' sufix -i INPUT, --input INPUT
                         Required.
-File with all the PMID that will be inputed to the API.
+File with all the PMCID that will be inputed to the API.
 If you write 'all', this script will parse all OpenAccess XML files

  ```